 - having previously been treated for mental illness.

-Treatment and detention of people with intellectual disabilities is covered by the Disability Act 2006 (Vic), not by mental health Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. (see Chapter 8.5: Intellectual disability and the law).
+Treatment and detention of people with intellectual disabilities is covered by the Disability Act 2006 (Vic), not by mental health legislation (see Chapter 8.5: Intellectual disability and the law).
 Although, there have been disturbing cases of individuals (particularly those with Autism) being detained on psychiatric wards for reasons other than mental illness.